 It is difficult to explain it in on-technical terms.
-All that is important to know is that Rich Communications Services run directly on the network, just like voice calls and SMS do, and allow you to exchange images, audio, video and other file types along with traditional SMS.
+All that is important to know is that Rich Communication Services run directly on the network, just like voice calls and SMS do, and allow you to exchange images, audio, video and other file types along with traditional SMS.
 It also features group chats, and typing indicators.

-Like SMS, Rich Communications Services supports the GSMA’s Universal Profile for interoperability across operator networks and devices.
+Like SMS, Rich Communication Services supports the GSMA’s Universal Profile for interoperability across operator networks and devices.
 In simple English, it is expected to work on any mobile device and on any mobile network or carrier.

 How and why is RCS better than SMS?